TraderPilotTraderPilot

 TraderPilot does futures copy trading with local copying: it detects the signal and fires the orders on your own machine, with no middle servers adding delay.

-You define a leader account and the followers replicate every entry, stop and target, with per-account scaling — fixed size, multiplier or percent of balance.
-And each account carries its own risk control: independent daily loss, drawdown and contracts.
+You define a leader account and the followers replicate every entry, stop and target, with per-account scaling.
+Each account carries its own risk control: independent daily loss, drawdown and contracts.
 If one account hits its limit, it pauses on its own.
 That's how you run many accounts at once without multiplying the chaos.

 — Questions